philips-labs/cf-consul/README.md

 ## deployment

 1. Use the `manifest.example.yml` as a template and deploy
+2. Run `create-network-policies.sh` to set up the network policies for Raft
-2. Run `init-cluster.sh` to initialize the cluster
+3. Run `init-cluster.sh` to initialize the cluster

 ## operating